-6 Tips on How to Survive the Holiday Calories
+6 Tips on How to Cut Calories this Holiday Season

 The typical holiday foods are tasty, festive, and bring family and friends together.
 However, they are also typically higher in fat, calories, and sugar.
 Oftentimes these foods are over-indulged which leads to a very high amount of calories eaten (far more than the needs of the person eating them).
 Now don’t get me wrong, I am all for indulging here and there and letting go of the “perfect diet” (hint: the perfect diet doesn’t exist!).
 However, sometimes we over-indulge too much and it can cause us to experience negative emotions and feelings like lethargy, irritability, and even feelings of guilt.